kdang243/CourseTrackerJava/README.md

 Saving/Reload State:
 9. As mentioned on top of this list, the saving and reading component is done automatically whenever you press an enter button.
 (You could verify this by adding a new term and viewing the list of terms right away without needing to press a "save" or "reload" button )

+##Phase 4: Task 2

+For this task, I've chosen to do the first point (Test and design a class that is robust) because I already did this in phase 1 of the project.

+The classes that have a robust design that I've implemented myself are the Academic History class, the Term class, the Component class, and the Course class (which are all in the model package).

+The methods that are robust in these classes are the ones that adds an X to a Y.
+So in the Academic History class, the addTerm method is robust.
+In the Term class, the addCourse method is robust.
+In the Course class, the addComponent method is robust.
+In the Component class, the addAssignment method is robust.

+All of these methods don't accept a pre-existing X when adding X to Y. For example, a pre-existing term can't be added to your academic history.

+They are all tested correctly in their corresponding test classes as well.